TickLabVN/facepass/README.md

 A FaceID login module for Linux.

-## Why?
+## Why Facepass?

-There's also a FaceID login module for Linux: [Howdy](https://github.com/boltgolt/howdy).
-However, Howdy is not actively maintained.
-Last release is on Sep 2, 2020 and many dependencies are deprecated.
-Howdy also cannot recognize spoofed faces.
-That's why I and @thaitran24 decided to create Facepass.
+While there is an existing FaceID login module for Linux called [Howdy](https://github.com/boltgolt/howdy), it is no longer actively maintained (last release: Sep 2, 2020).
+Many of its dependencies are deprecated, and it lacks spoof detection capabilities.
+To address these issues, we—@npvinh and @thaitran24—created Facepass, a modern and secure alternative.

 ## Installation